Marshall vs. Florida Atlantic NCAA Football Odds, Plays and Insights | November 6, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic has four wins against the spread in eight games this year.

-- The Owls have been underdogs by 1.5 points or more three times this year and covered the spread once.
+- This year, the Owls have just one ATS win in three games as an underdog of 1.5 points or more.

-- Florida Atlantic's games this year have hit the over on three of eight set point totals (37.5%).
+- Florida Atlantic's games this year have gone over the total in three out of eight opportunities (37.5%).

 - When Florida Atlantic scores more than 19.8 points, it is 3-1-1 against the spread and 5-0 overall.